Jeremy Ben-Ami: Viewpoints

-Ben-Ami's 2011 book A New Voice for Israel articulates a philosophy and an agenda for pro-Zionist, pro-peace Judaism based on religious and humanist values.
+Ben-Ami's 2011 book, A New Voice for Israel articulates a philosophy and an agenda for pro-Zionist, pro-peace Judaism based on religious and humanist values.
 He argues for a two-state solution and for U.S. efforts to promote the same.
 He also analyzes the dynamics and politics of Israel in the U.S. Jewish community.
 Reviewing the book, Sari Nusseibeh wrote "Ben-Ami provides an arsenal of logistical and moral arguments stressing that not only is Israel's occupation over another people a threat to the Zionist dream and American interests in the region, but that it also runs counter to rabbinic values....".
-Abraham J. Edelheit found the book's thesis to be one that Peter Beinart has already discussed, and that while he offers convincing evidence that Israeli policies are alienating young Jewish Americans, he fails to "explain how J Street will achieve anything but cementing their criticism of Israel. ".
+Abraham J. Edelheit found the book's thesis to be one that Peter Beinart has already discussed, and that while he offers convincing evidence that Israeli policies are alienating young Jewish Americans, he fails to "explain how J Street will achieve anything but cementing their criticism of Israel".
 Joseph Finlay, reviewing for Jewish Quarterly, wrote that Ben-Ami's critique of contemporary American Jewish leadership is 'entirely unoriginal' and gentle and that instead it is necessary to create "massive pressure on Israel to end the occupation, both directly and via national governments across the world.
 It needs to harness the energy of BDS and pro-Palestinian activists".

+Views during the Gaza War

+During the Gaza War, Ben-Ami continually supported Israel's actions.
+However, on 3 August 2025, he published an article on his Substack in which he said, "Until now, I have tried to deflect and defend when challenged to call this genocide.
+I have, however, been persuaded rationally by legal and scholarly arguments that international courts will one day find that Israel has broken the international genocide convention."

-Personal
+Personal life

 Ben-Ami married Alisa Biran in 2001.
 Biran, who was working in fundraising at a music school, happened to be the daughter of a cantor from Ben-Ami's childhood synagogue.